rage/java-programming/data/part-9/1-inheritance.md

 <!-- Osoitteen muuttuessa joutuisimme muuttamaan *jokaista* kyseiseen asiakkaaseen liittyvää tilausoliota, mikä ei missään nimessä ole toivottua.
 Parempi ratkaisu olisi kapseloida `Asiakas` `Tilaus`-luokan oliomuuttujaksi.
 Jos ajattelemme tarkemmin tilauksen semantiikkaa, tämä on selvää. *Tilauksella on asiakas*. -->

 In the case that an address changes, we would have to change *every* order object that relates to that customer.
 This is hardly ideal.
 A better solution would be to encapsulate the customer as an object variable of the `Order` class.
-Thinking more closely on the semantcis of an order, this seems intuitive. *An order has a customer*.
+Thinking more closely on the semantics of an order, this seems intuitive. *An order has a customer*.

 <!-- Muutetaan luokkaa `Tilaus` siten, että se sisältää `Asiakas`-viitteen. -->